IDS-UK/genderhub/wp-content/plugins/custom-sidebars/readme.txt

 Once you have the plugin activated you will find all new features inside your "Widgets" screen!
 There you will be able to create and manage your own sidebars.

-Find more functionality and usage information on the [Custom Sidebars Pro page](http://premium.wpmudev.org/project/custom-sidebars-pro/).
+Find more usage information on the [Custom Sidebars Pro page](https://premium.wpmudev.org/project/custom-sidebars-pro/).

 [youtube https://www.youtube.com/watch?v=q05O9OFEYHM]